passsy/Konduit/README.md

 # Konduit - make Android Views fun again

-Konduit - like `View` but with `K` - is a React inspired way to bind data to Android Views.
+Konduit - is a React inspired way to bind data to Android Views

 Konduit is a layer on top of MVP where a Presenter talks to a View interface.
 Instead of calling the View interface directly you declare your UI using Widgets and Konduit will inform the View about changes automatically.